 - 1. To elect seven directors. - 2.
-To ratify the selection of Burr Pilger Mayer, Inc. as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2014. - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers. - 4.
-To hold an advisory vote on the frequency of future advisory votes on executive compensation. - 5.
+To approve an amendment to the Company's 2006 Equity Incentive Plan to increase the number of shares reserved for issuance thereunder by an additional 750,000 shares. - 3.
+To ratify the selection of Burr Pilger Mayer, Inc. as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2015. - 4.
+To approve, on an advisory basis, the compensation of the Company's named executive officers. - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-The Board of Directors has fixed the close of business on September 6, 2013 as the record date for the determination of the holders of Common Stock entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors has fixed the close of business on September 5, 2014 as the record date for the determination of the holders of Common Stock entitled to notice of and to vote at the Annual Meeting.
 Each such shareholder will be entitled to one vote for each share of Common Stock, or Common Share, held on all matters to come before the Annual Meeting and may vote in person or by proxy authorized in writing.

-The Company's Annual Report on Form 10-K, containing financial statements for the fiscal year ended May 31, 2013, is being mailed with these proxy solicitation materials to all shareholders entitled to vote.
-This Proxy Statement and the accompanying form of proxy are first being sent to holders of the Common Shares on or about September 26, 2013.
+The Company's Annual Report on Form 10-K, containing financial statements for the fiscal year ended May 31, 2014, is being mailed with these proxy solicitation materials to all shareholders entitled to vote.
+This Proxy Statement and the accompanying form of proxy are first being sent to holders of the Common Shares on or about September 26, 2014.